APPLY FOR SLC

 SLC Treasurer

-The SLC treasurer serves as treasurer in addition to a primary role on SLC.
+The SLC treasurer is elected by fellow SLC members and serves as treasurer in addition to a primary role on SLC.
 You would:

-• Serve as the student organization treasurer and as a liaison to the Student Senate
+• Serve as student organization treasurer and as a liaison to the Student Senate

-• Assist with preparation of Senate budgets, process reimbursement paperwork with the Student Senate, and attend Senate meetings to request funds
+• Assist with preparation of Senate budgets, process reimbursement paperwork with the Student Comptroller’s Office, and attend Senate meetings to request funds

 Service